|

 How often do you play and how long is the season?

-and weekends starting at 10AM The 2010 season
+With Lights and weekends starting at 10AM The 2014 season

 team plays an 20 game regular season schedule